tySphar/Moore-Colson-Work/README.md

 # Moore-Colson-Work

-THis is where I heko my father with diffrenet issues that he comes across at Moore Colson.
+This is where I help my Moore Colson with different development problems.